Ruggero1912/AIDE-unipi/GROUP A/MOBILE AND SOCIAL SENSING SYSTEMS/README.md

 ### Paper presentations examples

+All the papers are public in the Teams channel of the course.

-1. **Links to paper presentations are coming soon**: if you want to share yours make a pull req or DM
+**Links to paper presentations are coming soon**: if you want to share yours make a pull req or DM

 ### Oral questions